konard/broadcast/README.md

    - Bearer token apps have read-only access by default

 4. **Authentication Notes:**
-   - OAuth 2.0 is the modern standard and recommended approach
+   - OAuth 1.0a is the standard authentication method shown in the developer portal
-   - OAuth 1.0a is legacy but still widely supported
    - Bearer tokens are useful for read-only operations and testing connectivity
-   - User authentication (OAuth 2.0/1.0a) is required for posting and deleting tweets
+   - User authentication (OAuth 1.0a) is required for posting and deleting tweets

 ## Examples